JackSzwergold/Writing/memories/Finding My First Job.md

 ***

-A week later I started my new job.
+**Epilogue**: A week later I started my new job.
 It was filled with all kinds of new challenges.
 Like needing to wear a clean white t-shirt each day and being careful when making Sanka for some patrons since they were very specific about whether the Sanka gets poured in before the water or not.
 I also learned how to clean a hot dog roller machine with seltzer and a rag.

 Anyway, one Saturday before I was headed to work my brother called and told my father he wanted to speak to me.
 I took the phone and asked what he wanted.
 He wanted to talk to me when he came over that afternoon.
 I pointed out I couldn’t talk to him since I was working and I could hear him start to get angry again.
 I said I had to leave to go to work, passed the phone back to my father and left.